LucilaAldana/customer-insights-menu-performance-cafe/README.md

 ## by Lucila Aldana Quiñonez | Marketing Data Analyst

-📄 Report
+📄 Report available in: English - Spanish
-- 🇺🇸 English: /report_en.pdf
-- 🇪🇸 Spanish: /report_es.pdf

 This project analyzes customer behavior and menu performance for Taste of the World Café following the launch of a new menu, with the goal of evaluating sales trends, pricing impact, and revenue contribution across categories.